systemd/systemd/docs/USER_GROUP_API.md

 record at all.
-(The `service` field is defined in order to allow implementation of daemons that provide multiple distinct user/group services over the same `AF_UNIX` socket: in order to correctly determine which service a client wants to talk to the client needs to provide the name in each request.)
+(The `service` field is defined in order to allow implementation of daemons that provide multiple distinct user/group services over the same `AF_UNIX` socket: in order to correctly determine which service a client wants to talk to, the client needs to provide the name in each request.)

 The `GetGroupRecord` method call works analogously but for groups.